azeem/jstatic/README.md

 ## The "jstatic" task

 ### Overview
+Read [jstatic - Flexible static site generation](http://azeemarshad.in/posts/introducing_jstatic.html) for an introduction to jstatic concepts.
 In your project's Gruntfile, add a section named `jstatic` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({